Elio-Bouwhuis/Elio-Bouwhuis/README.md

 # Hello! 👋

 My name is Elio Bouwhuis, and I am a game designer in the making.
 Besides doing designing tasks for my projects, I also have some experiences with web and game programming.
 You can find some of my projects under the "My projects" header further down this page.
 I currently study Creative Media & Game Technologies at Saxion University of Applied Sciences in Enschede.
-Before I attended this study I studied GameDeveloper at Aventus in Apeldoorn.
+Before I attended this study I studied Game Developer at Aventus in Apeldoorn.

 ## My scripting/programming skills